fmargairaz/rtd-tutorial/docs/source/Installation.rst

    module load netcdf-c/4.8.1
    module load netcdf-cxx/4.2

-Or use the provided load script.
+Or use the provided load script, which will always load the latest tested configuration.

 ::